How to Get Your Home Ready for Christmas

 Those baubles will shine even brighter next to clean floors.
 Take some time to deep clean your entire home ready for festive guests to arrive.

-Finalize Family Plans
+Finalise Family Plans

 Although it wouldn't be Christmas without a little family drama, you want to avoid it if you can.
 Make sure everyone is aware of Christmas day plans, including the time of lunch & who is sleeping where.